IN 60 SECS

 I didn’t like it, I LOVED it!

-Today, I specialize in hotel + hospitality industry social media consulting and social media photography.
+Today, I specialize in social focused videography, photography and consulting.
 I love talking to people + brands and using my craft and expertise to help them share their stories.

 I’m still searching for my next “World changing idea” but I’m very happy about where I am now because I LOVE WHAT I DO.
 Give me a shout if you want to grab coffee, need some help, or have an idea for me so I can stop thinking about it.